csstree/csstree/docs/traversal.md

 // Identifier
 ```

-The facts you should know about `walk()` internals:
+Some details about `walk()` internals:

 - Method uses `structure` field value of every node type to define the way how to iterate the nodes:
     - A function-iterator is generating for every node type.
     - Node's properties iterates in the order it defined in `structure` ([reverse](#reverse) option can invert an order).
     - Properties that are not defined in `structure` are ignoring (doesn't interate).
     - An exception is possible when a tree is not following to expected structure (it may happen if AST was built outside the CSSTree parser or transformed in a wrong way).
 In case you are not sure about correctness of a tree structure, you can use `try/catch` or check the tree with `csstree.lexer.validateStructure(ast)` before iterate it.
-- Only `children` fields can contain a list of nodes.
-A list of nodes should be represented as a `List` instances.
-But for certain cases, `children` can be an array.
+- Only `children` field may contain a list of nested nodes.
+A list of nodes must be represented as a `List` instances.
+Howevet, in certain cases, `children` may be an array.
 Since `List` provides a similar to `Array` API, traversal can work in most cases, but without any guarantee.
-Therefore usings arrays in AST is not recomended, use them on your own risk.
+Therefore usings arrays in AST is not recomended, use it on your own risk.

 ## walk(ast, options)